newarifrh/whoosh/README.md

 ## Whoosh
-A simple application in implementing Clean Architecture in Node.js consisting of Express.js, and MongoDB Replica Set.
+A simple app in Node.js consisting of Express.js, and MongoDB Replica Set.

 ### Prerequisite